LiXuanqi/blog/content/notes/design-yelp.md

 ## Requirements

-**Functional requirements**
+**Functional Requirements**

-- User can search the business by name, category, location
+- Users can search for businesses by name, category, and location
-- User can rate the business with rating (1-5 scores) and optional comments
+- Users can rate businesses with a rating (1-5 stars) and optional comments
-- User can see average score if the business with up to 60-second data latency.
+- Users can see the average score of businesses with up to 60-second data latency

-**Non-functional requirements**
+**Non-functional Requirements**

-- Availability > Consistency: reading the stale score and comments is fine.
+- Availability > Consistency: reading stale scores and comments is acceptable
-- Low latency ({'<'}500ms>) for business search
+- Low latency ({'<'}500ms) for business search
-- DAU: 1M.
-Peak DAU: 3M
+- DAU: 1M, Peak DAU: 3M

-## Core entities
+## Core Entities

 - User: name, ...
 - Business: name, category, location, avgScore
-- Rate: score, comment, businessId, userId
+- Rating: score, comment, businessId, userId

 ## APIs